CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 <!--
 ### Submitting jobs
 !!! warning "Autoallocation"
-    The auto allocation feature available in HQ is still under development and buggy, don't use it, as it's very likely that the job queue will be filled with idling workers, which just wastes resources.
+    The auto allocation feature available in HQ is still under development and buggy, don't use it, as it's very likely that the job queue will be filled with idling workers, which wastes resources.

 HyperQueue is not limited to running a single execution per submission.
 Using the `--array 1-N` flag, we can start a program *N* times similar to how Slurm array jobs work.